WaterFutures/EPyT-Flow/docs/tut.quality.rst

 .. note::
     Note that only one of these analyses can be performed at a time -- i.e. multiple simulation runs are necessary if different quality analyses are requested.

+If the hydraulic analysis of the WDN has already been computed and stored as an .hyd file, those can be utilized when running the quality analysis without having to re-compute the hydraulics.
+The functions :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.run_basic_quality_simulation`
+and :func:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator.run_basic_quality_simulation_as_generator`
+of a :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator` instance run the quality analysis without re-computing the hydraulics.

 The requested quality analysis must be set (i.e. activated) before the simulation is run: